Skip to Main Content

 What types of filming locations are available in Japan?

-Here is the breakdown.
-Japan gives striking contrasts.
-You can shoot in Tokyo's Shibuya crossing and neon-lit Shinjuku, at Kyoto's serene temples and bamboo groves, in Osaka's vibrant street markets, with Mount Fuji as a backdrop, on Okinawa's tropical beaches, amid Hokkaido's snow-covered landscapes, at traditional ryokan inns, and at Toho or Toei studios.
-Cherry blossom season and autumn colours give stunning seasonal backdrops.
+Japan offers striking contrasts.
+You can shoot in Tokyo's Shibuya crossing and neon-lit Shinjuku, or at Kyoto's calm temples and bamboo groves.
+Other options include Osaka's lively street markets, Mount Fuji backdrops, Okinawa's tropical beaches, and Hokkaido's snow-covered lands.
+You can also use traditional ryokan inns and the Toho or Toei studios.
+Cherry blossom season and autumn colours add stunning seasonal backdrops.

 What permits are required for location filming in Japan?

-Many temples and shrines prohibit commercial filming outright, so advance planning through the Agency for Cultural Affairs is key.
+Many temples and shrines ban commercial filming outright, so early planning through the Agency for Cultural Affairs is key.
 Himeji Castle needs advance booking.
-Drone operations need MLIT permission via the DIPS 2.0 system with 10+ business days lead time.
-Densely Inhabited Districts and areas near the Imperial Palace are off-limits.
-Prefecture-level film commissions help local permits.
+Drone work needs MLIT permission via the DIPS 2.0 system, with 10+ business days lead time.
+Densely Inhabited Districts and areas near the Imperial Palace stay off-limits.
+Prefecture-level film commissions help with local permits.

 How much do filming locations cost in Japan?

-Here is what that looks like on the ground.
 Japan has moderate to high production costs.
-Temple and shrine access fees differ widely, with some sites prohibiting commercial use fully.
+Temple and shrine access fees vary widely, and some sites ban commercial use entirely.
 City permit costs depend on the prefecture.
-The J-LOC Subsidy Program gives up to 50% back on qualifying location expenditure, one of Asia's most generous incentives.
-Toho Studios leases stages to shoots including Netflix.
+The J-LOC Subsidy Program gives back up to 50% of qualifying location spend, one of Asia's most generous incentives.
+Toho Studios leases stages to shoots such as Netflix.

 How do you match a location scout to my production?